Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 to clean the first 1001 Scheduled Tasks created by Alarm (including orphans), and remove all Alarm programming, for a fresh start.

+Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% upon EXIT (established in the code at "set er=[%ERRORLEVEL%]").
+Note that a /Program may generate its own %ERRORLEVEL%.

 N.B.: If Alarm detects files in the %TEMP%\ALRM folder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.